 The division of Berlin during the Cold War was a stark manifestation of the ideological clash between the capitalist West and the communist East.
 The city, physically split by the infamous Berlin Wall, became a microcosm of the broader geopolitical struggle that defined the Cold War era.

 We’ve designed these classroom posters to help your students better understand the contrasts between life in East and West Berlin.
+They're ideal for introducing the topic in class, supporting revision or prompting discussion before a Cold War history trip to Berlin.

 This meant that West Berlin was an enclave within East Germany, separated from the rest of West Germany, and this allowed the East German government to encircle it with the Berlin Wall from 1961 to 1989.